willbedford/KSP-Multitasker/README.md

 ## Caveats
 You are advised not to use the custom event par 'EVENT_PAR_0' for any note events in your main script, but if you must, make sure the value is always less than 20000000.

 You can't call tasks from within other tasks.
 You also can't call tasks from the release callback.
+One possible workaround would be to call pgs_set_key_val() to trigger a PGS callback, then call the task from the PGS callback.

 Since the multitasker uses the release callback internally, you will need to use this pseudo-callback if you need to handle releases in your main script.